MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- ====================================================================== -->
 ## Browser features

 This section covers features inherited from the browser and available in a WebView2 control.
-These APIs allow developers the ability to change these inherited features.
+These APIs allow developers the ability to toggle and change these inherited features.

 ### Printing

-How to print the content in a WebView2 control.
+Printing content in a WebView2 control.

 *  `ICoreWebView2`
    * `COREWEBVIEW2_PRINT_ORIENTATION`
-*  `ICoreWebVeiw2_7`<!--TODO: check typo in API name/casing-->
+*  `ICoreWebView2_7`
    * `PrintToPdf`
 *  `ICoreWebView2PrintSettings`
 *  `ICoreWebview2Environment6`